-And finally the wide spread form of female boxing - topless boxing.
+And finally an erotic show of topless boxing should be mentioned.
 With some exceptions female topless boxing don't have real competitive element and are pure shows.
-Nevertheless, some bouts in the club "Bad Apple" are quite real even though participants are not too much trained.
+Nevertheless, some bouts in the club "Bad Apple" (closed) are quite real even though participants are not too much trained.
 Nice girls having graceful figures and quite visible busts are boxing with enthusiasm and fervor.
 It's unclear how breast safety is provided though but perhaps ban on punches to breast is pointed out in advance (mutually beneficial for all participants) but the promoters just don't flaunt that.
 This is an example of appropriate combination of real female contest and erotic show.
 Demonstration of ardent boxing of topless girls is quite rousing and exciting.
 Topless boxing (along with regular boxing) is also developed in the famous female fighting club DWW where it's accomplished quite professionally as everything in that club.

 A couple of episodes from London Olympics